 There are a certain set of assumptions that get repeated about the mental health of Scientologists and Ex-Scientologists.
 I didn’t actually hear these assumptions very often until Anonymous rose up in late 2007/early 2008, but they’ve been repeated over and over on their websites, and by lots of Exes on the Internet since then.

-The line is: Anyone who was ever involved in Scientology is damaged and crazy.
+The line is: Anyone who was ever involved in Scientology is brain-damaged and crazy.

 Along with the brutal and war-like moral values that Anonymous brought to the Post-Scientology Internet (“Never Forgive, Never Forget, Expect Us”, etc.) Anonymous did more to promote this idea that Ex-Scientologists were “damaged” and “crazy” than any other group.